A Guardian’s Grandson

 for the following morning as you led your priest from the vestry.
 Without a through geography

-lesson the unedifying experience of wandering around until one found an empty chapel to step
+lesson the unedifying experience of wandering around until one found an empty chapel to step into

-the bell clattered off down the steps to join the bemused congregation.
+bell clattered off down the steps to join the bemused congregation.

 top of page